The Royal Family

 Later at Niddry, Lord Seton celebrated the marriage of his daughter Margaret to Claud Hamilton in 1574, the famed Politician and Commendator of Paisley Abbey, the fourth son of James Hamilton (1516-75), 2nd Earl of Arran and 1st Duke Châtelherault and younger brother of the 3rd Earl of Arran.
 Hamilton was created the 1st Baron Paisley in 1587, and their son became the 1st Earl of Abercorn.

 Niddry Castle is situated in a quiet and open location, right opposite the more modern village of Winchburgh and flanked by a golf course.
 The former castle village which was situated beside, is infortunately long gone.
-The Reid Family, Hereditary Keepers of Niddry Castle, and it's grounds gardeners, left after the castle was sold to the Hope's and later settled in Ulster, Northern Ireland, and intermarried with the descendants of the Seton's of Meldrum who had also settled there after the beginning of the Jacobite troubles.
+The Reid Family, Hereditary Keepers of Niddry Castle, and it's grounds gardeners, left after the castle was sold to the Hope's and later settled in Ulster, Northern Ireland.

 Kings and Queens of the United Kingdom (from 1603)